|

 Well, yeah, I can see how it might look like that but I hope there's more to it.

-Check the review here by Win, creator of Salamander Dance.
+Check the reviews here by Win (creator of Salamander Dance) amongst others.

 Yes, I love her stuff, it's dark, sexy, cute and stylish.